linda-seiter/cmsc115-workspace/week1_lab/README.md

-## Task 6 - MathematicalExpression
+## Task 6 - MathematicalExpression.java

 Double click on `MathematicalExpression.java` in the Package Explorer to open the file in the editor.